eric g johnson law

 • Reckless driving or racing

-Requirements of a Pretrial Diversion Program
+Requirements of a Louisiana Pretrial Diversion Program

-• Random drug and alcohol tests
+• Random drug and alcohol testing

-• Substance abuse treatment
+• Substance abuse treatment or counseling

-• Community service
+• Community service hours

-Completing a Pretrial Diversion Program
+How Long Does Completing a Pretrial Diversion Program Take?

 Recent Posts